postgres/postgres/contrib/pg_tde/documentation/docs/uninstall.md

 2. Run the `DROP EXTENSION` command against every database where you have enabled the `pg_tde` extension

 3. Modify the `shared_preload_libraries` and remove the 'pg_tde' from it.
-Use the `ALTER SYSTEM SET` command for this purpose
+Use the `ALTER SYSTEM` command for this purpose

 4. Start or restart the `postgre` instance to apply the changes.